 - 1. Volume Adjusts the signal level output of your guitar. - 2.
-Tone Adjusts the amount of high frequency pass through. - 3.
-Guitar Model Selector Push this knob (LED is lit) to access any of the 10 Variax guitar model banks, or one of two user definable custom model banks.
-When in Variax mode the Guitar Model Selector LED will illuminate the active guitar model bank.
-There are 5 models per bank, as defined by the Pickup Selector Switch position.
-Press this knob again (LED is not lit) to use the magnetic pickups. - 4.
-Alternate Tuning When in Variax mode you can use the Alternate Tuning Knob to instantly access 10 pre-loaded alternate tunings on the fly.
+Tone Adjusts the amount of high frequency pass-through. - Guitar Model Selector Push in this knob (LED is lit) to access any of the ten Variax guitar model banks, or one of two user definable custom model banks.

+When in Variax mode, the Guitar Model Selector LED illuminates the active guitar model bank.
+There are five models per bank, as defined by the Pickup Selector Switch position.
+Press the Guitar Model Selector knob again (LED is not lit) to use the magnetic pickups.

+4. Alternate Tuning - When in Variax mode, you can use the Alternate Tuning Knob to instantly access ten pre-loaded alternate tunings on the fly.
 Missing your favorite tuning?
 No problem!
 You can store your own custom tunings here as well.
 More on that later.
 Be sure you amplify your signal enough to drown out the natural acoustics of your guitar or you might hear some odd modulations from it blending with the amplified sound.

-When set to MODEL, your guitar tuning is determined by the current guitar model and Pickup Selector Switch position.

-To see this in action on your James Tyler® Variax® guitar, enter Variax mode and select the CUSTOM 2 model bank, which is the only bank pre-loaded with alternate tunings from the factory.
-Now toggle your selector switch to preview the tunings pre-loaded with each model.
-You can assign alternate tunings to any guitar in the Guitar Model Selector banks using the Line 6 Variax Workbench HD software (see the Variax Workbench HD Application section).
+When set to MODEL, your Variax guitar's tuning is determined by the current guitar model and Selector Switch position.
+To see this in action, enter Variax mode and select the CUSTOM 2 model bank, which is the only bank pre-loaded with alternate tunings from the factory.
+Toggle your selector switch to preview the tunings pre-loaded with each model.
+You can assign alternate tunings to any guitar in the Guitar Model Selector banks using the Line 6 Variax Workbench HD software (see the "Variax Workbench HD Application" section).

 To bypass the Alternate Tuning feature, simply set the Alternate Tuning Knob to STANDARD.
-In Standard mode, every Variax model will play in standard tuning, including any alt-tuned models, such as the ones in the Custom 2 bank.
+In Standard mode, every Variax model plays in standard tuning, including any alt-tuned models like the ones in the Custom 2 bank.

-Pickup Selector Switch - In analog mode the selector enables your magnetic pickups as shown below (1=bridge / 5=neck).
+Pickup Selector Switch - In analog mode, the selector enables your magnetic pickups as shown below (1=bridge / 5=neck).

-In Variax mode this switch has unique properties for each model.
-Check out The Guitars of Variax section for details.
+In Variax mode, this switch has unique properties for each model.
+Check out "The Guitars of Variax" section for details.

-- 6. Analog Output Plug in a standard 1/4 inch guitar cable here. - VDI Digital Output For connecting to Line 6 hardware that offers a Variax Digital Interface (VDI).
-Only connect a Line 6 Variax Digital cable to this output.
+- 6. Analog Output Plug in a standard 1/4 inch guitar cable here. - 7.
+VDI Digital Output For connecting to Line 6 hardware that offers a Variax Digital Interface (VDI).
+Use only a Line 6 Variax digital cable.

-Note: If connecting to the supplied Line 6 Variax VDI USB interface, you will need to have a charged battery within the guitar.
-Plug a 1⁄4" cable into the guitar to enable the Variax electronics to power on.
-If connecting to a Line 6 Helix®, POD® HD, or Firehawk® device, power will be supplied via the VDI, thus, no battery is required.
-Helix devices can also act as an interface for Workbench HD, but not as an interface for the Line 6 MonkeyTM application.
+Note: If connecting to the included Line 6 Variax VDI USB interface, you need to have a charged battery within the guitar.
+Plug a 1/4 inch cable into the guitar to enable the Variax electronics to power on.
+If connecting to a Line 6 Helix[®], POD[®] HD, or Firehawk[®] device, power is be supplied via the VDI, thus, no battery is required.

+Helix devices can also act as an interface for Workbench HD, but not as an interface for the Line 6 Monkey[TM] application.
 POD HD can act as an interface for both Workbench HD and Line 6 Monkey applications.
 Firehawk devices cannot be used to communicate over USB to a connected Variax.

-8. Battery Compartment - Installation as shown.
+- 8. Battery Compartment Installation as shown.
 Please fully charge the included lithium ion battery in its charger prior to your first use.
-A fully charged battery provides a maximum of 12 hours of life.
+A fully charged battery will give you a maximum of 12 hours of life.
 Press the Battery Check button for a quick reference of remaining battery life:

-4 LEDs = 9+ hours
+- 4 LEDs = 9+ hours

-3 LEDs = 6 + hours
+- 3 LEDs = 6+ hours

-2 LEDs = 3+ hours
+- 2 LEDs = 3+ hours

-1 LED = less than 3 hours
+- 1 LED = less than 3 hours

-1 LED blinking = less than 1 hour, recharge battery
+- 1 LED blinking = less than 1 hour, recharge battery